falldowngoboone/falldowngoboone-com/src/blog/10-interesting-books-for-developers/index.md

 - *The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It*, Kelly McGonigal

     Kelly McGonigal is a Stanford University psychologist that teaches classes on willpower.
 This book is a glimpse into her curriculum.
-If you are curious about what the latest research says about willpower and how to increase it, this book is a must read.
+If you are curious about what the latest research says about willpower and how to increase it, this book is a must-read.

 - *Pragmatic Thinking and Learning: Refactor Your Wetware*, Andy Hunt